 You can include these Sennheiser MOMENTUM 2.0, the V-MODA M-100.

 NAD, Viso, HP50, Audio Technica HTMSR7 and the aforementioned Sony MDR18 to name a few.

-The [UNKNOWN] doesn't usually get mentioned in the same breath as other top over-ear headphones in the $250-$350, but it probably should.
+The [UNKNOWN] doesn't usually get mentioned in the same breath as those headphones but it probably should.